Skip to Main Content

 Objectivity: Is there an obvious bias, or does the source appear to be impartial?
 Is the author providing factual information or expressing an opinion?
 Articles labeled editorial, essay, or commentary denote an opinion, and reputable publications may include such pieces.
 "Sponsored Content" or "Promoted" = advertisements.
 Do a web search to learn more about who is behind the information and if they have any special interests or conflicts of interest.

-Presentation: Is the source free from spelling and grammatical errors?
-Does it look professional?
+Presentation: Does the source look professional?
 Many fake sites are spoofs that look legitimate.
 Are there visual aids to enhance or explain the information?

 Purpose: Is the source intended to inform?
 Persuade?
 Entertain?
 What do other sites say is the purpose of this source/publication?